 Steve Yeko, Jr.

-The Young Men’s Christian Association of Northern Rock County, Inc.
+By-Laws of The Young Men’s Christian Association of Northern Rock County, Inc.

 The Young Men’s Christian Association of Northern Rock County, also known as the YMCA of Northern Rock County, Inc., (referred to in these by-laws as “this YMCA”) has historically been affiliated with, and continues to be affiliated with, an international group of community organizations traditionally known as “Young Men’s Christian Associations.”
 These organizations have been more popularly known as “YMCAs” or “Ys.”.
 The National Council of Young Men’s Christian Associations of the United States of America (“the National Council”) is an organization of YMCAs.
 The National Council is collectively known as the “YMCA of the USA.”